Material-Blazor/Material.Blazor/BlazorMdc/Components/Icon/MTIcon.md

 ## Summary

-An icon component that generates HTML markup for an icon either for the default foundry for the one specified.
+An icon component that generates HTML markup for an icon either for the default foundry or the one specified.

 ## Details

 - The Material Icons foundry is supplied by Google and referenced in the Blazor MDC bundled CSS.
-- You can also use Font Awesome version 5 and Open Iconic version 1.1 icon foundtries, for which you will need to reference CDN or local CSS files.
+- You can also use Font Awesome version 5 and Open Iconic version 1.1 icon foundries.
+You will need to reference CDN or local CSS files for these two fonts..

 &nbsp;